-When the brain and body are stressed, getting and staying the deepest stages of sleep is more challenging.
-Rest is often fragmented and fitful.
-To add to this factor, if your job is causing stress and you need your phone for work, you could be even more likely to send texts without realizing it.
+When the brain and body are stressed, restful sleep is more challenging.
+As a result, sleep is often fragmented and fitful.
+Additionally, if your job is stressful and you use your phone for work, you might be more likely to send texts without realizing it.
 One recent study shows that those living with NREM parasomnia ineffectively respond to stress6, which makes impaired sleep more likely.

 Excess Daytime Activity

-We’re all busy, but if your schedule is exceptionally hectic, your brain may not entirely shut down at night.
-This could make you send messages saying whatever’s on your subconscious mind.
+We’re all busy, but if your schedule is exceptionally hectic, your brain may not entirely shut down at night; this could cause you to send text messages about whatever’s on your subconscious mind.

 Frequent Interruptions in Sleep